tinted-theming/base24/styling.md

 Text editors use `base08` as text foreground for errors.
 Ensure that it is legible against the normal background (`base00`).

-Compositors and display managers use foreground `base00` and background `base08` to label urgent workspaces, clients, and tabs, and `base08` for the borders of those elements.
+Compositors and display managers:
+- Use foreground `base00` and background `base08` to label urgent workspaces, clients, and tabs.
+- Use `base08` for the borders of those elements.

 ### Menu elements